maddsua/svgbundler/readme.md

 [GitHub Repo](https://github.com/maddsua/svg-to-css-encoder)

-This cool can be compiled for Linux or Mac with `#define PLATFORM_WIN32` commented or deleted.
+This code can be compiled for Linux or Mac with `#define PLATFORM_WIN32` commented or deleted.

 ### Usage